-What suites you?
-Part of being a third year medical student is to test your temperament for certain things.
+What suits you?
+Part of being a third-year medical student is to test your temperament for certain things.
 Here are some to things to think about:

 - Hospital vs clinic.

 - How much do you enjoy each setting?
 Some specialties rarely darken the door of a hospital (perhaps Dermatology or even Family Medicine) while others never see the clinic (think Emergency Medicine or Anesthesia).
 Some have a mix of both, with variable amounts of each (e.g., OB/GYN, ENT, General Surgery).
 Some promise both, but rarely deliver (like Internal Medicine, where most docs either work in the hospital or the clinic, but not usually both).